PRO-2684/rust-template/README.md

     - [ ] `mixed`: Both `main.rs` and `lib.rs` will be generated (current, how to specify this?)
     - Workspace not planned yet
 - [ ] Allow for multiple binaries and their `name` fields
+- [ ] Allow for specifying whether to sign commits and tags
 - [ ] Generate `cli` feature, if the crate type is `mixed`